frederic-lefevre/BackupFiles/README.md

 This has also 2 other advantages : the possibility to have a local fast access backup and to have several target backup done from a single buffer backup (2 backup on 2 USB keys for instance).

 It has acceptable performances (something like 400K files scanning in 20 seconds in the buffer phase).
+The scanning is multi-threaded.

 It has a content comparaison option (which slows down the process naturally).